alex-sharifi/linux-tips/README.md

 # Useful Linux Commands

 - Utilities
+  - `${?}` examines exit status (an integer ranging between 0 to 255) where 0 indicates success.
+    - Because it is a variable, remember to use it as `echo ${?}` otherwise the shell will return an error, trying to execute the value as a command.
+    - `true` command always executes successfully (exit status 0); the `false` command always executes unsuccessfully (exit status 1).
   - `date` for current date and time.
   - `cal` for a nice calendar.
   - `free` displays the amount of free memory.